didilmfs/CICD-Kubernetes/README.md

    - Commit and Push to Kubernetes Manifest Repository
 3. Argo CD Synchronize and Deploy Manifest

-The workflow is like the diagram below, We don't use HELM but Kustomize.
+The workflow is like the diagram below.
+(We don't use HELM, we use Kustomize).
 ![alt text](https://miro.medium.com/max/1400/1*9q37KuHZFWC7XOZRSQpJ6Q.png)

 ### Repository